ysutaoteam/CDAT/README.md

 The code is tested on 64 bit Windows 10.
 You should also install Python 3.6 before running our code.

 ## 1) Establish the formal context.py
-The input of this file is the spectrum.
-The spectrum is divided into several sub-regions after sliding windows.
+The input of this file is the spectrogram image.
+The spectrogram images can be obtained through the "spectrogram.m" program in the folder "spectrogram".
+The spectrogram image is divided into several sub-regions after sliding windows.
 The pixel points in the sub-regions are used as objects and the quantized direction intervals as attributes.
 The output is a formal context table in the form of objects as columns and direction attributes as rows.

 ## 2) Format conversion.py
 The purpose of this file is to convert the formal context to mat format for further processing.